edgio-docs/edgio-docs/src/pages/guides/express.md

 ## Bundling Options {/*bundling-options*/}

 By default, {{ PRODUCT }} uses ESBuild to transpile and bundle your application code.
-If you're having difficulty fitting your app within the limit for serverless bundles, you can try bundling with [ncc](https://github.com/vercel/ncc), which should produce smaller bundles, by adding the following to layer0.config.js:
+If you're having difficulty fitting your app within the limit for serverless bundles, you can try bundling with [ncc](https://github.com/vercel/ncc), which should produce smaller bundles, by adding the following to {{ CONFIG_FILE }}:

 ```js
 module.exports = {